Triston Henry

-Triston Javon Henry (born September 8, 1993) is a Canadian professional soccer player who plays as a goalkeeper for USL Championship club Phoenix Rising FC.
+Triston Javon Henry (born September 8, 1993) is a Canadian professional soccer player who plays as a goalkeeper for USL Championship club Las Vegas Lights FC.

 Early life

 Henry began playing goalkeeper in youth soccer at the age of 12.
 In 2013, he played with the Toronto Lynx U20 in the USL Super-20 League, winning the Safe Hands Award and being named to the All-Tournament team.

 College career

 Henry began his college career at Herkimer County Community College in 2012.
 In his two seasons, he helped the team win the NJCAA National Championship both seasons, including posting clean sheets in both championship matches.
 In 2012, he was the 2012 Regional Tournament MVP, an NSCAA Second Team All-American, NSCAA All-Region First Team, and was also named to the All-National Tournament First Team.
 In 2013, he was an NSCAA and NJCAA All-American in 2013, and was selected to the NSCAA All-Region First Team and the All-National Tournament Team.

 In 2014, he transferred to the University of Connecticut to play for the men's soccer team.
 He appeared in a pre-season game on August 17 against the Quinnipiac Bobcats, but did not appear in any regular season matches.

 In 2015, he transferred to Quinnipiac University to play for the men's soccer team.
 He made his debut on August 28 against the Boston College Eagles and was named Quinnipiac Athlete of the Month for August 2015.